KatePaulauskas/Project-one/README.md

                             <h3>(...)</iconify-icon></iconify-icon></h3>
                 ```

-      - Correction: extra closing tag for the icon at the end of Welcome heading was removed:
+      - Correction: The extra closing tag for the icon at the end of the Welcome heading was removed:
                 ```
                     <h3>(...)</iconify-icon></h3>
                 ```